bluecollardev/mediashare/README.md

 The API is composed of a core API with routes on it, an Authentication microservice, a postgres Auth database and a mongodb database for core data.

-To run the back-end components from the root enter `docker-compose build && docker-compose up`.
-To stop them run `docker-compose down`.
+To run the back-end components from the root enter `npm run init:dev`, to bring them down run `npm stop:dev`.
+It is also possible to run the services separately, for example running just hte auth microservice or databases using docker-compose.

+It's important to restart with npm run init:dev so the docker volumes will be restored.

+## Code-generation

+To seed the database make sure you have docker databases running.
+Then run `npm start seed:users`

+This will seed with a small set of data, and 3 users. admin@example.com, user@example.com, guest@example.com each in their appropriate role.

+The password is 'welcome1' but you can change that and the email config there.

+## Generate client models

+Run `npm run gen:api-client`

 ## Creating a new module